KDE/kapidox/README.md

 first line of this file is particularly important, as it will be used as the title of the documentation.

-If the documentation refers to any dot files, these should be in docs/api/dot.
+If the documentation refers to any dot files, these should be in docs/dot.
-Images should be in docs/api/pics (or docs/pics), and snippets of example code should be in docs/api/examples or docs/examples.
+Images should be in docs/pics, and snippets of example code should be in docs/examples.
 See the doxygen documentation for help on how to refer to these files from the dox comments in the source files.

-If you need to override any doxygen settings, put them in docs/api/Doxyfile.local.
+If you need to override any doxygen settings, put them in docs/Doxyfile.local.

 ## Generating the documentation